groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 ![Creation of a VM with VirtualBox](en/vbox1.png)

 A minimum of 256 megabytes is needed to be able to start the DSAS.
-However, while running the DSAS could use more resources and we recommand 1 gigabyte of memory.
+However, while running the DSAS could use more resources.
+Without the antiantivirus we recommand 1 gigabyte of memory, but if the antivirus is active at least 2 gigabytes are needed, but 3 gigabytes are recommanded.

 The DSAS has no specific requiement for the format of its disk, and here we have chosen VirtualBox's default format